AsifZaman777/AsifZaman777/README.md

 ## 👨‍💻 Development Experience

-With over 2 years of experience in React.js and the MERN stack, I have built scalable web and mobile applications for startups and enterprise clients.
+With the experience in React.js and the MERN stack, I have built scalable web and mobile applications for startups clients.
+Currently having hands-on experience with ERP solutions and expanding my knowledge on `ASP.Net` and `MSSQL` at **LankaBangla Securities PLC**.
 I specialize in:

 - Cross-platform mobile app development (iOS & Android)
-- Full-stack development (MERN)
+- Full-stack development
-- ERP systems and capital market solutions
+- ERP systems and capital market solutions with `ASP.NET Core` and `MSSQL`
 - Data science & machine learning contributions

 At **LankaBangla Securities PLC**, I am actively involved in developing robust software solutions for capital markets, trading platforms, and enterprise ERP systems.